-- · Provides hassle-free service and cashless facility - Takes minimal time to complete the windshield replacement - Ensures superior quality and safety first - Provides doorstep service - · Caters to replacement and repair needs across multiple models and multiple brands - Offers one-year warranty - Wide network of 90+ workshops across 50+ cities across India - · Available 7 days a week.
+- · Provide hassle-free service and cashless facility - Take minimal time complete the windshield replacement - Ensure superior quality and safety first - Provide doorstep service - Caters to replacement and repair needs across multiple models and multiple brands - Offers one-year warranty - Wide network of 90+ workshops across 50+ cities across India - · Available 7 days a week

-Customer Testimonials
+Customer testimonials

-Glasxperts was recommended by our client as AIS is a well-known brand because of the faith it carries in the market.
+Glasxperts were recommended by our client as AIS is a well-known brand because of the faith it carries in the market.
 The team was very professional and clear with their requirements and suggestions.
 Their turnaround time was quick.
 Our coordination with the Glasxperts was seamless which often doesn't happen with other vendors.
 Also, as the Glasxperts people are AIS's in-house team so it is a big strength of the company because quality assurance can be expected at all time.